The Informational Observer in Relational Quantum Mechanics: Structural Coherence from Sequential Weak Values

 \subsection{Coherent records}

-Given this redefinition, what we call an observer is more than a physical system that records facts.
+Given this redefinition of the observer, what we call an observer is more than a physical system that records facts.
 It is a system whose informational role persists through time.
 Observation thus becomes a pattern that arises when certain informational coherence conditions are met.
 But this coherence is not a trivial assumption; it must be demonstrable.

-Having distinguished the P-observer from the I-observer, we can now specify the structural condition that must be met for the I-observer to emerge, and thus for the observer to exist.
-This condition is the existence of what we call a coherent record.
+Having distinguished the P-observer from the I-observer, we can now specify the structural condition required for the emergence of the I-observer.
+We call this condition a \emph{coherent record}.

-\begin{quote} \textbf{Coherent record:} A coherent record is a temporally extended sequence of stored outcomes that can be embedded into a single relational history relative to an observer's boundary conditions.
-Formally, let $H_R = \Pi_{r_n}(t_n) \dots \Pi_{r_1}(t_1)$ be the history operator associated with outcomes $r_1, \dots, r_n$.
-Given pre- and post-selected states $\ket{\psi}_O, \ket{\phi}_O$ relative to observer $O$, the record is structurally coherent iff: \end{quote}
+\begin{quote} \textbf{Coherent record:} A coherent record is a temporally extended sequence of stored outcomes that can be embedded within a single relational history relative to an observer's informational boundary conditions. \end{quote}

+The relevant boundary conditions are the initial informational state and the final informational state, otherwise respectively known as the pre- and post-selected states.
+These boundary conditions determine whether the recorded outcomes can be understood as belonging to a single history rather than a disconnected collection of events.